MatthewDailey/n8n-render/README.md

 ### 4. Important Notes

-- **Storage**: Render free tier doesn't have persistent storage.
-Your workflows will be lost on restarts unless you configure external storage
+- **Storage**: ✅ Persistent disk configured!
+Your workflows and data will be saved to `/var/data` and persist across deployments
-- **Database**: For production use, configure external PostgreSQL database
+- **Database**: The configuration uses file-based storage on the persistent disk.
+For production use, you may still want to configure external PostgreSQL database
 - **Webhook URL**: After deployment, update the `WEBHOOK_URL` environment variable with your actual Render URL

+### 5. Persistent Storage Configuration

+This setup includes a Render disk for persistent storage:

+- **Disk Mount**: `/var/data` (1GB disk)
+- **n8n Data Folder**: `/var/data/.n8n` (set via `N8N_USER_FOLDER`)
+- **What's Stored**: Workflows, credentials, execution history, and all n8n data

+Your workflows and configurations will now persist across deployments and restarts!

 ### Optional: Configure External Database